 - Use a variety of oral, written and visual strategies to examine how social and cultural forces shape bodies and influence aesthetics and design approaches.

-- Apply processes of prototyping and material experimentation to make artwork that responds to unit themes.
+- Apply process of material experimentation and reflection to develop artwork that responds to unit themes.

 |Timetable||View the lecture timetable | View the full unit timetable|